wins1ey/LibreSplit/docs/auto-splitters.md

 * We now have 3 variables, one represents the current state while the other the old state of isLoading, we also have loadCount getting updated in the `update` function which will store how many times we've entered the loading screen

 ### `start`
-This tells LAST when to start the timer.\
+This tells LibreSplit when to start the timer.\
-_Note: LAST will ignore any start calls if the timer is running._
+_Note: LibreSplit will ignore any start calls if the timer is running._
 * Runs every 1000 / `refreshRate` milliseconds.
 ```lua
 process('GameBlaBlaBla.exe')